 A computer programmer by training, Pauline started her artistic training by rummaging through her mother's art book collection as a child.
 Her technical training got her a job as a software designer at Robert Abel and Associates , a pioneer in the computer animation industry.
 From there, Pauline and a few co-workers decided to form Rhythm & Hues Studios in 1987, a computer animation and visual effects company, which won multiple Academy Awards for Best Visual Effects (Life of Pi, Babe, and The Golden Compass).
-Pauline wore many hats at R&H, including programmer, digital artist, and art director.
+Pauline wore many hats at R&H for 26 years, including programmer, digital artist, and art director.
 She worked on projects such as Harry Potter and the Sorcerer's Stone, Disney's theme park attraction It's Tough to be a Bug, and the first Coco-Cola Polar Bear commercial, Northern Lights.

 Pauline has a B.A. in Computer Science/Math from Cornell University and an M.S. in Computer Science from the University of California, Berkeley (UC Berkeley).

 Bill Westenhofer is the Visual Effects Supervisor for Gemini Man (2019).
 He also served as the Visual Effects Supervisor for Wonder Woman (2017), which received the Empire and Dragon Awards for Best Sci-Fi/Fantasy film and the Critics Choice Award for Best Action Movie.